The problem with talking about libertarian economists regarding immigration is that they view the matter from a private property perspective.

 And again, I can't help but notice that your position looks a lot like a socialist one.
 Protecting the nation from enemies of the people, from the undue influence of other cultures, et cetera.
 You say you're interested in maintaining the freedom in your country, but you want the government to tell people how to run their businesses.
 You say this country and culture have accomplished some admirable things and therefore merit an effort to preserve them, but you seem to be ignoring this country and culture are both mixtures of influences from people of many different countries and of different cultures.

-I have yet to find an economist of note, of any political stripe, that believes immigration of this nature is a net benefit to the United States.
-Even those that support it do so not on the grounds that it’s beneficial to the citizens of the United States, indeed, they acknowledge it’s not beneficial to citizens of the United States, but because it’s beneficial to citizens of other countries.
+not beneficial to citizens of the United States, but because it’s beneficial to citizens of other countries.
 Given that you are proposing to force the United States to be, to paraphrase H.L.
 Menken, a milch-cow with 5 billion tits to the world, over the objection of a substantial majority of it’s citizens, I submit you are the one defending the socialist position.
 Socialism, after all, is a system demanding the forced redistribution of wealth.
 It has nothing to do with defending one’s borders and culture.

 You seem to be ignoring that some of this country's achievements were made possible by its openness to immigrants, not by being closed to them.

-Despite that axiom being repeated ad nauseam, I’ve yet to see anyone submit any evidence that the country as a whole would be any worse off had it not had the massive influx of immigration post 1890.
+ad nauseam, I’ve yet to see anyone submit any evidence that the country as a whole would be any worse off had it not had the massive influx of immigration post 1890.
 In fact, that massive influx of immigrants coincided with the changes in the relationship between the citizenry and the government that most people who call themselves libertarians strenuously object to.
-The only evidence I’ve ever heard in support of that proposition amounts to “My grampa was an immigrant!”.
+The only evidence I’ve ever heard in support of that proposition amounts to “My grampa was an immigrant!â€.
 Well, so was mine, but my personal benefit of a particular government policy does not necessarily make it great policy.

 Ultimately, all nations are nations of immigrants.
 Notwithstanding, at some point their populations usually stabilize.